paritytech/ledgeracio/README.md

 that the Ledgeracio app does.
 Using a stock app in production is not recommended.

+The Polkadot app can be found [here](https://github.com/zondax/ledger-polkadot) and the Kusama app can be found [here](https://github.com/zondax/ledger-kusama).
+Other Substrate-based chains are currently not supported, but local devnets should work.

 Ledgeracio only support Unix-like systems, and has only been tested on Linux.
 That said, it should work on macOS and other Unix-like systems that provide the necessary support for userspace USB drivers.